ThanhRise/instruction-data-generator/doc/Strategy for Building an AI Agent to Generate Instruction Data.markdown

        - **Tools**: Use sequence-to-sequence models like T5 or FLAN-T5, enhanced with linguistic features (POS tags, dependency labels).
        - **Prompt**: To prevent external information usage, use prompts like: “Generate a question that can only be answered using the following text: \[text segment\].”
        - **Recommended Model**: GPT-4o for high-quality synthetic data generation, or Phi-3.5-instruct as an open-source alternative.
+    3. **Instruction for Answering**: For each question, generate an instruction or guideline on how to answer it, based on the context.
+If the question is itself an instruction request, this field can be left blank.
   - **Self-Instruct Method** (Self-Instruct Paper):
-    - Create a small seed set of question-answer pairs from the input data, either manually or automatically (based on syntactic patterns).
+    - Create a small seed set of question-answer-instruction triplets from the input data, either manually or automatically (based on syntactic patterns).
-    - Use a model like GPT-4o to generate additional question-answer pairs based on the seed set, with prompts restricting usage to input data only.
+    - Use a model like GPT-4o to generate additional triplets based on the seed set, with prompts restricting usage to input data only.
     - **Rationale**: This method allows flexible and efficient scaling of instruction data.
-- **Handling Multimodal Data**:
+- **Handling Multimodal Data and Documents**:
-  - For images, use captions generated in Step 1 as text input.
+  - For images and image content extracted from documents, use captions or OCR results as text input.
-  - Apply the same question-answer pair generation process as for original text.
+  - Apply the same question-answer-instruction generation process as for original text.
-  - Example: If a caption is “A cat is sitting on a chair,” a question like “What animal is sitting on the chair?” can be generated with the answer “A cat.”
+  - Example: If a caption is “A cat is sitting on a chair,” a question like “What animal is sitting on the chair?” can be generated with the answer “A cat” and an instruction such as “Identify the animal mentioned in the description.”

 ### Step 3: Quality Assurance and Constraint Compliance

 - **Quality Control**:
-  - **Automated Metrics**: Use metrics like BLEU, ROUGE-L, and METEOR to evaluate the quality of question-answer pairs (Automating Reading Comprehension).
+  - **Automated Metrics**: Use metrics like BLEU, ROUGE-L, and METEOR to evaluate the quality of question-answer-instruction triplets (Automating Reading Comprehension).
   - **Relevance Check**: Verify that questions can be answered using the input text by comparing with the original content.
-  - **Diversity**: Employ techniques like rejection sampling to generate diverse question-answer pairs (The Large Language Model Course).
+  - **Diversity**: Employ techniques like rejection sampling to generate diverse instruction data (The Large Language Model Course).
 - **Avoiding External Information**:
   - During answer extraction, use span-based methods like Pointer Networks to ensure answers are directly sourced from the input.
-  - During question generation, use specific prompts to restrict the model to the provided context.
+  - During question and instruction generation, use specific prompts to restrict the model to the provided context.
 - **Handling Edge Cases**:
   - For sparse or contextually limited input data, use paraphrased versions of the text, ensuring no new information is introduced.

 ### Step 4: Integration of Advanced 2025 Technologies

 - **Models Used**:
-  - **Image Captioning**: BLIP-2 or Phi-3.5-vision-instruct for multimodal processing capabilities.
+  - **Image Captioning/OCR**: BLIP-2, Phi-3.5-vision-instruct, or other flexible models for multimodal processing and OCR capabilities.
-  - **Question-Answer Generation**:
+  - **Question-Answer-Instruction Generation**:
     - GPT-4o for high-quality synthetic data generation.
     - Phi-3.5-instruct as a robust open-source option for instruction-based tasks.
     - T5/FLAN-T5 for domain-specific question generation tasks.
+    - The system should support running these models on various platforms (vLLM, Transformers, LangChain, OpenAI, etc.).
 - **Advanced Techniques**:
   - **Synthetic Data Generation**: Use GPT-4o to generate instruction-response pairs based on seed data from the input (The Large Language Model Course).
   - **Data Augmentation**: Apply techniques like verified outputs, multiple responses with rejection sampling, or Chain-of-Thought to enhance quality (The Large Language Model Course).